Techtonica/curriculum/databases/relational-databases.md

 - The [four basic SQL operators](https://blog.sqlauthority.com/2008/05/13/sql-server-four-basic-sql-statements-sql-operations/) and their use

   - `SELECT`
-    - The SELECT statement is used to select data from a database.
+    - The SELECT statement is used to select/retrieve data from a database.
     - selecting specific columns: \*, specific columns, AS column aliasing.
 Below are the syntax for the same.
       ```sql
       SELECT * FROM table_name;